NTProductions/clip-video-by-timestamps/README.md

 3) Start

 ### Limitations
-Currently supports times under an hour in the format MM:SS
+-Only supports times under an hour in the format MM:SS<br>
+-Exports all video to desktop